mr-ramzan01/UnbounceProject/README.md

 <img width="946" alt="UnbounceTemplatepage" src="https://user-images.githubusercontent.com/108893444/201214271-6d5609c6-219b-4a5d-abb5-11581f540abc.png">

-On Clicking on View this template it will redirect to this page where the users can see the whole template and if the your will click on make it your's then if user has logged in from Smart Builder account then he/she can use that template else it will redirect to the pricing and plan page.
+On Clicking on View this template it will redirect to this page where the users can see the whole template and if they will click on make it your's then if user has logged in from Smart Builder account then he/she can use that template else it will redirect to the pricing page.

 <img width="945" alt="UnbounceViewTemplate" src="https://user-images.githubusercontent.com/108893444/201215232-0f6c7a20-743b-4642-b187-651ce7e9093b.png">